[Updated 18 July 2017]

 - I use Heading Styles to make it easier to navigate the document.

 I’ve made a google doc available with the material I include for one of my courses in case you want to see what it looks like.
-(I don’t know if Mail Merge works in Google Docs – I actually use Word).
+(It includes the names for the fields but isn’t linked to a data base).

 I make teaching a priority.
 Students are paying a lot to attend Uni and I think we have a responsibility to provide them with a quality experience.
 At the same time, as academics we have many other responsibilities so we have to make sure we have time for research and service.
 The only way to do this is to be efficient as possible while also making student experience a priority.